wenkokke/lazuli/README.md

-# Leadbeater
+# Lazuli

-Leadbeater is a library for leveraging the interactive theorem proving and SMT checking abilities of Liquid Haskell to verify properties of neural networks.
+Lazuli is a library for leveraging the interactive theorem proving and SMT checking abilities of Liquid Haskell to verify properties of neural networks.
 It currently supports feedforward neural networks using ReLU, sigmoid, and softmax activation functions.
 Networks are written as follows:
 ```haskell